TYongK/ML_Kmeans/README.md

 # ML_Kmeans

-## Modified K-Mean Algorithm that each group should have at least one element.
+## Modified K-Mean Algorithm (each group should have at least one element).

 -Case Study: DataFiltering Using K-means-